RomanHN/dendron/packages/plugin-core/assets/dendron-ws/tutorial/treatments/main/tutorial.taking-notes.md

 2. Enter the name of your note.
 For example, you can type `vege` to find your `recipes.vegetarian` note.
 3. Press **Enter**.
 The note is opened.

-> 💡 **INFO:** Lookup uses _fuzzy search_, which means you can type out partial queries and still see the results.Entering multiple keywords delimited by space will lookup matching notes regardless of order of the > keywords.
+> 💡 **INFO:** Lookup uses _fuzzy search_, which means you can type out partial queries and still see the results.
+Entering multiple keywords delimited by space will lookup matching notes regardless of order of the > keywords.
 >
 > - Example: `vege rec` or `rec vege` will match the `recipes.vegetarian` note.